Pipeline Introduction

 - stage3

-Example 2: Sharing files packaged within a container with other containers
+Example 2: Sharing files packaged inside a container with other containers.

 # .cnb.yml